-EXCUSED ABSENCE: Due to the importance of attending all classes and clinical, the student must have a documented illness or severe injury by a physician to constitute as an excused absence.
-The student must e-mail their instructor 30 minutes before the scheduled class start time.
-If an emergency arises which prevents you from e-mailing prior to your absence, an e-mail must be sent within 24 hours, or the absence will be recorded as unexcused and will result in the student being dropped from the class.
+Due to the importance of attending all classes and clinical, the student must have a documented illness or severe injury by a physician to constitute as an excused absence.
+The student must e-mail their instructor at least 30 minutes before the scheduled class start time.
+If an emergency arises which prevents you from e-mailing prior to your absence, an e-mail must be sent within 24 hours, or the absence will be recorded as unexcused and will result in disciplinary action up to being dropped from the class and/or failing the course.